RubaoChen/my-portfolio-8208a/content/pages/index.md

     backgroundSize: full
     title: EDA：Analyze International Debt Statistics
     text: >+
-      This project analyse the world bank debt dataset to explore the worldwide general debt situation:
+      This project explores and analyzes international debt using the World Bank
+      dataset:

       *   The total amount of debt owed by listed countries